f5devcentral/xcmcndemoguide/README.rst

 But first, we need to configure our last cloud provider (Cloud C) by following the `Terraform instructions <./terraform/cloud-c>`_.

-If you have previously used AWS for Cloud A and Azure for Cloud B, we recommend that you choose Azure for Cloud C (the scripts will create another Resource Group / VNET in Azure).
-If you have access to just one provider, continue with the scripts for that provider and a different VPC or Resource Group / VNET will be created.

 At the end of this module, we will have the following architecture for our app services:

 .. figure:: assets/layer-3.png